cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Solution Design Approach ###

-My first approach was to take the simpliest possible model with a single dense layer to test the tool chain and to become acquainted with Keras.
+My first approach was to take the simplest possible model with a single dense layer to test the tool chain and to become acquainted with Keras.
 Once I got it working I replaced it with the "Nvidia" architecture presented in Udacity chapter 14 "Even More Powerful Network".

 My model consists of a convolution neural network with 5 layers having kernel sizes 5x5 and 3x3 and depths between 24 and 64 (model.py lines 145-163).
 Five convolution layers are followed by three fully-connected layers that finally produce a single float value of desired steering angle.
 First two fully connected layers have linear exponential activation (ELU).
 The last layer has the default linear activation and should provide the desired steering angle in range -1..+1 (that corresponds to -25..+25 degrees).